 What You Should Consider When Buying Ground Coffee

 Keep in mind that buying and storing ground coffee involves more than simply putting it in the pantry with all your other non-perishables.
-First off, ground coffee is, in fact, perishable, and goes bad more quickly than whole beans.
+First off, ground coffee is, in fact, perishable, and goes bad more quickly than whole coffee beans.
 You don’t want to store it near “coffee-killers,” like moisture, direct sunlight, or heat.
 You can buy special containers in which to keep your grounds, or you can store them in a place in your home away from all these things (easier said than done).

 Also, try to avoid buying more than a week’s worth of coffee at a time.
 Even in coffee storage containers, you run the risk of having your ground coffee lose its flavor if you store it for too long, and who likes flavorless coffee?
-Getting a coffee subscription is a good idea if you are wanting fresh coffee.
+Getting a coffee subscription is a good idea if you want fresh coffee.

 Type of Roast

-When choosing ground coffee it is important to consider that you are getting the correct grind size.
-In general pre-ground coffee comes in either two or three different grind sizes depending on the company.
+When choosing ground coffee it is important to ensure that you are getting the correct grind size.
+In general coffee grounds comes in either two or three different grind sizes depending on the company.
 Some offer fine, medium, or coarse grind sizes which is helpful while others offer often two grind sizes; espresso and filter.
 We have made a chart below that will help you in figuring out which is right for you.

-Coffee Grind Size For Different Brewing Methods
+Grind Size For Different Brewing Methods

 If you have delved much into the world of coffee you will have come across the idea that coffee grind size is essential for optimal flavor.
 The general principle here is that the longer the coffee grinds and water are going to be in contact with each other, the coarser the grind needs to be.
-This is the reason that you tend to use quite a coarse grind for French Press or Cold Brew and a far finer Grind size for Espresso or Moka Pot.
+This is the reason that you tend to use quite a coarse grind for Cold Brew and a far finer grind size for Espresso or Moka Pot.